The ear, which is the organ of hearing and balance, consists of the outer, middle, and inner ear.

 The pinna consists of cartilage covered by skin and is shaped to capture sound waves and funnel them through the ear canal to the eardrum (tympanic membrane), a thin membrane that separates the outer ear from the middle ear.

 The middle ear consists of the eardrum and a small air-filled chamber containing a chain of three tiny bones (ossicles) that connect the eardrum to the inner ear.
 The ossicles are named for their shapes.
 The hammer (malleus) is attached to the eardrum.
-The anvil (incus) is the middle bone between the hammer and the stirrup (stapes), which is attached to the oval window, a thin membrane at the entrance to the inner ear.
+The anvil (incus) is the middle bone between the hammer and the stirrup (stapes), which sits in the oval window, a thin membrane that seals the inner ear.
 Vibrations of the eardrum are amplified mechanically by the ossicles and transmitted to the oval window.

 The middle ear also contains two tiny muscles.
 The tensor tympani muscle is attached to the hammer and helps tune and protect the ear.
 The stapedius muscle is attached to the stirrup.
 This muscle contracts in response to a loud noise, making the chain of ossicles more rigid so that less sound is transmitted.
 This response, called the acoustic reflex, helps protect the delicate inner ear from sound damage.

 The eustachian tube is a small tube that connects the middle ear to the airway in the back of the nose (nasopharynx).
 This tube allows outside air to enter the middle ear (behind the eardrum).
 The eustachian tube, which opens when a person swallows, helps maintain equal air pressure on both sides of the eardrum and prevents fluid from accumulating in the middle ear.
 If air pressure is not equal, the eardrum may bulge or retract, which can be uncomfortable and distort hearing.
 Swallowing or voluntary "popping" of the ears can relieve pressure on the eardrum caused by sudden changes in air pressure, as often occurs when flying in an airplane.
-The eustachian tube's connection with the middle ear explains why upper respiratory infections (such as the common cold), which inflame and block the eustachian tube, can lead to middle ear infections or changes in middle ear pressure, resulting in pain.
+The eustachian tube's connection with the middle ear explains why upper respiratory infections (such as the common cold Common Cold The common cold is a viral infection of the lining of the nose, sinuses, and throat.
+Many different viruses cause colds.
+Usually, colds are spread when a person's hands come in contact with... read more ), which inflame and block the eustachian tube, can lead to middle ear infections or changes in middle ear pressure, resulting in pain.

 The cochlea, a hollow tube coiled in the shape of a snail's shell, is filled with fluid.
 Within the cochlea is the organ of Corti, which consists, in part, of about 20,000 specialized cells called hair cells.
 These cells have small hairlike projections (cilia) that extend into the fluid.
 Sound vibrations transmitted from the ossicles in the middle ear to the oval window in the inner ear cause the fluid and cilia to vibrate.
 Hair cells in different parts of the cochlea vibrate in response to different sound frequencies and convert the vibrations into nerve impulses.
 The nerve impulses are transmitted along fibers of the cochlear nerve to the brain.
 The round window is a small, membrane-covered opening between the fluid-filled cochlea and the middle ear.
 This window helps dampen the pressure caused by sound waves in the cochlea.

-Despite the protective effect of the acoustic reflex, loud noise can damage and destroy hair cells.
+Despite the protective effect of the acoustic reflex Middle Ear The ear, which is the organ of hearing and balance, consists of the outer, middle, and inner ear.
+The outer, middle, and inner ear function together to convert sound waves into nerve impulses... read more , loud noise can damage and destroy hair cells.
 Once a hair cell is destroyed, it does not regrow.
-Continued exposure to loud noise causes progressive damage, eventually resulting in hearing loss and sometimes noise or ringing in the ears (tinnitus).
+Continued exposure to loud noise causes progressive damage, eventually resulting in hearing loss and sometimes noise or ringing in the ears (tinnitus Ear Ringing or Buzzing Ringing in the ears (tinnitus) is noise originating in the ear rather than in the environment.
+It is a symptom and not a specific disease.
+Tinnitus is very common—10 to 15% of people experience... read more ).

 The saccule and utricle contain cells that sense movement of the head in a straight line, that is, back and forth or up and down.